RhysAlfShaw/stilts-nli/README.md

 - 8bit (~3.5GB)
 - 4bit (~3GB)

-For full precsion of both models you require a minimum of ~18GB of GPU or CPU RAM.
+For full precision of both models you require a minimum of ~18GB of GPU or CPU RAM.